libra/website/docs/libra-protocol.md

 ## Versioned Database

 All data in the Libra Blockchain is persisted in a single-versioned distributed database.
-A version number is an unsigned 64-bit integer which corresponds to the number of transactions the system has executed.
+A version number is an unsigned 64-bit integer that corresponds to the number of transactions the system has executed.

 The versioned database allows validators to: